butter-network/butter/docs/pres/slides.md

   - effort to improve the overall field of peer-to-peer systems

 <!-- Extra-stuff for completeness -->

 ---
+#### Goal

+Efficient and decentralised while not compromising information availability

+Note:
+- Reminiscent of the project's title 'efficient decentralised' as well as the motivations
+- As I improved my knowledge of distributed systems I started to think of Butter through the lens of dependability and fault-tolerance

+---
 <!-- .slide: style="text-align: left;" -->